Skip to content

 The Trail

-from clausal.logic.variables import Trail, Var, deref
+from clausal.logic.variables import Trail, Var, unify, deref

 trail = Trail()